JashanMaan28/YT-Video-Downloader/README.md

 **Alternative: Web Browser Only**

-If you don't want the application to open in a desktop window and prefer to use it only in your web browser, replace the main section with this simpler version:
+If you don't want the application to open in a desktop window and prefer to use it only in your web browser, replace the main section of `app.py` with this simpler version:

 ```python
 if __name__ == '__main__':